-Since perceived performance was given a weightage of 40 points, we divided it further in to four broad areas in order to evaluate the performance in detail.
+Since perceived performance was given a weightage of 40 points, we divided it further in to 4 broad areas in order to evaluate the performance in detail.
 All these four areas were given differential weightage based to the importance in defining the MLAs performance.
 The weightages were divided in the following scheme:

-- Perception of Public Services (impression of the people about the facilities in the area) was given a weightage of 20 points, - Awareness & Accesibility of the MLA was given a weightage of 6 points, - Corruption index was given a weightage of 10 points and - Broad overall measures were given a weightage of 4 points being aware and accessible or overall feel of the people being positive.
+- Perception of Public Services (impression of the people about the facilities in the area) was given a weightage of 20 points, - Awareness & Accesibility of the MLA was given a weightage of 6 points, - Corruption index was given a weightage of 10 points and - Broad overall measures were given a weightage of 4 points

+The rationale for giving the above scoring points was to give more importance to the key issues like facilities in the area & corruption as compared to MLA being aware and accessible or overall feel of the people being positive.
 This is because we believe that scoring positively overall or being popular is actually a function of your work in different areas.
 Hence, these areas should be given more importance than the overall satisfaction.
 Moreover a blanket overall performance for an individual may be good but when interrogated deeply about different traits the positives and negatives can be clearly pointed.